system76/docs/content/windows.md

 ### Install Windows

-Once you've created the new VM, you should see it listed in the <u>VirtualBox</u> window:
+Once you've created the new VM, you should see it listed in the `VirtualBox` window:

 ![VM listed in the VirtualBox Window](/images/windows/step7.png)

 The next step is to boot the virtual machine and install an OS on it.
-Click on the VM in the list so that it is highlight orange, then click the `Start` button.
+Click on the VM in the list so that it is highlighted orange, then click the `Start` button.
 This is equivalent to pressing the power button on the virtual computer.

-<u>VirtualBox</u> will now ask you to select a start-up disk.
-Click the small folder icon next to the dropdown, then point <u>VirtualBox</u> at your ISO file and open it. <u>VirtualBox</u> will then boot the file.
+`VirtualBox` will now ask you to select a start-up disk.
+Click the small folder icon next to the dropdown, then point `VirtualBox` at your ISO file and open it. `VirtualBox` will then boot the file.

 ![Start-up disk selection](/images/windows/step8.png)

 ![Windows booting up](/images/windows/step9.png)

 After Windows finishes booting from the DVD, you should see the Windows Setup window.
-Select Language, Time and Currency, and Keyboard preferences, then click `Next`.
+Select your desired options for "Language to install," "Time and currency format," and "Keyboard or input method," then click `Next`.

 ![Windows Setup window](/images/windows/step10.png)